bibek22/blog/content/computer-programming-third-year.md

   used as an identifier by the user.
 Eg. while, main, do, for, if, else, typedef, struct, etc.

 * **Identifier:** An identifier is a name that is assigned by the user to a program element such as variable, type, class, function, etc.
   Rules for Identifier:

-1. The first character in an identifier must be an alphabet or an underscore and can be followed only by any number alphabets, or digits or underscores.
+    1. The first character must be an alphabet or an underscore and can be followed only by any number alphabets, or digits or underscores.
     2. They must not begin with a digit.
+    6. Identifiers should not be of length more than 31 characters.
     3. Uppercase and lowercase letters are distinct.
 That is, identifiers are case sensitive.
     4. Commas or blank spaces are not allowed within an identifier.
     5. Keywords cannot be used as an identifier.
-6. Identifiers should not be of length more than 31 characters.

 * **Variables**: Variable is a name given to a location in a memory where a program can manipulate the data.
 A variable could be of any type like int, float, char, etc.

 * **Constant**: Constants refer to fixed values that the program may not alter during its execution.
-These fixed values are also called literals.
-And the name given to them are called symbolic constants.
+These fixed values are also called **literal constants**.
+And the name given to them are called **symbolic constants**.
 ```
 #DEFINE PI 3.1415
 ```
   In above, `PI` is a symbolic constant, and `3.1415` is a literal constant.

 * **Expression**: an expression is any legal combination of symbols that represents a value.
 For
   example: `x+5`, `"Programming"`, `4.023`, etc. Expression can have operators in them so long as